Donovan Mitchell NBA Preview vs. the Magic

 Donovan Mitchell Insights vs. the Magic

-- On the glass, the Magic have conceded 39.9 rebounds per game, which is best in the league.
+- On the boards, the Magic have allowed 40 rebounds per game, which is best in the league.

-- Giving up 23.5 assists per contest, the Magic are the second-ranked team in the NBA.
+- The Magic are the second-ranked team in the NBA, conceding 23.5 assists per game.

-- In terms of 3-pointers, the Magic are ranked eighth in the league, allowing 11.8 makes per game.
+- The Magic are the seventh-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!